 With the following established, let’s take a comprehensive look at the bank’s key features and coverage.
 This will help you make a more informed decision and choose a bank that fits your needs.

-These banks generally offer debit cards upon opening an account, and some even provide credit card options once you establish a good banking history.
-For more information, check out this guide on opening a US bank account for non-residents.
+These banks generally offer debit cards upon opening an account, and some even provide credit card options once you establish a good banking history in Thailand.

 2. Gather Required Documents